Information about West Hill House B&B; for more info email Peter or call +1 (802) 496-7162

 A special feature of the B&B is the the Quaich Single Malt Scotch bar which is open for resident guests after dinner each evening, nominally from 8 till 10 PM.
 It features a variety of malts from Speyside and the islands, and for those whose preference does not run to a fine single malt it also offers a nice selection of liqueurs.
 All are offered at very reasonable prices.
 There is a also a good wine cellar and a selection of Vermont beers available.

-West Hill House is a member of Select Registry, Distinguished Inns of North America and is part of the BedandBreakfast.com Diamond Collection.
+West Hill House B&B is a member of Select Registry, Distinguished Inns of North America and is part of the BedandBreakfast.com Diamond Collection.
 It is designated as a Green Hotel in the Green Mountain State by the State of Vermont.
 The B&B has been voted one of the top B&Bs in New England for several recent years by BedandBreakfast.com.
-West Hill House is rated #1 in Warren and in the overall Mad River Valley on TripAdvisor.com.
+West Hill House B&B is rated #1 in Warren and is one of the top rated B&Bs in the overall Mad River Valley and in all of Vermont on TripAdvisor.com.